Born

 complimenting her kindness to others.
 The

-emotional damage suffered by Mrs. Bell, due Kate’s acts of physical abuse
+emotional damage suffered by Mrs. Bell, due to Kate’s acts of physical abuse

-toward the rest of her family, most likely offset any benevolence that Kate
+toward the rest of her family, most likely offset any false

-displayed towards her.
+displayed toward her.
 The mother of nine children, Mrs. Bell could

-neither read nor write, but was considered to be among the community's most
+neither read nor write, but was considered the voice of

 After